Our recruitment process

 When we shortlist for our roles, we are looking to match the skills experience and values on your application form, to the person specification.
 This is why it is so important to make sure you are matching your application to the person specification.

-Sometimes this process can take longer than we would like – if this happens, please do not worry – we will always tell if you have been successful or not.
+Sometimes this process can take longer than we would like.
+If this happens, please do not worry.
+We will always tell you if you have been successful or not.

 Interviews

-If you are successful in shortlisting process, we will contact you to arrange an interview.
-These details will come through from TRAC Jobs so please ensure you look out for this information.
+If you are successfully shortlisted, we will contact you to arrange an interview.
+These details will come through from Trac Jobs so please ensure you look out for this information.

 There are lots of different methods of assessment that may be used as part of the interview process, and these will be fully explained to you prior to your interview.

 Once you have been invited to attend an interview, please make sure you book your preferred slot.
-Once you have received your conformation, you can begin to prepare.
+Once you have received your confirmation, you can begin to prepare.

 It can be hard to know where to start when preparing for an interview so here are some top tips to consider.